A good leader doesn’t have to bark orders to get good work from their team.

-There was a time when most business executives had previous service in the military.
+There was a time when more than half business executives had previous military service.
 Broadly speaking, that was good news for their companies.
-A study by the Kellogg School of Management at Northwestern University found that firms run by CEOs with military experience perform better than those run by CEOs without military experience.
+A study by the Kellogg School of Management at Northwestern University found that in 1980 59% of the CEOs of large, publicly held corporations had served in the military.
+By 2013 that number had dropped to 6.2%.
+Kellog’s study also found that firms run by CEOs with military experience perform better than their non-veteran counterparts.

-The result is that when the Daedalus Group talks about using some of the leadership principals of the armed services, all too many people turn to Hollywood instead of personal experience to envision military leadership.
-How many scenes have you watched where a superior officer dresses down a subordinate in order to spur him into action?
-It might make for good drama, but it doesn’t have much to do with reality.
-Gen. Colin Powell, looking back on a military career that took him all the way to chairman of the Joint Chiefs of Staff, says he doesn’t remember ever having to use the phrase, “That’s an order” while in uniform.
+This significant decline in veteran-led companies means that when we talk about using leadership principals of the armed services, all too many people turn to Hollywood instead of personal experience to envision that military leadership.
+How many scenes have you watched where a superior officer loudly dresses down a subordinate in order to spur him into action?
+It might make for good drama, but, in our experience, it doesn’t have much to do with reality.
+General Colin Powell, looking back on a military career that took him all the way to chairman of the Joint Chiefs of Staff, says he doesn’t remember ever having to use the phrase, “That’s an order” while in uniform.
 Good leaders know how to clearly communicate their vision to the troops: the stakeholders, partners, colleagues and employees.
 It’s the key to creating a motivational climate where everyone is “on board” and passionately rowing in the same direction.

 Cracking the whip yields only short-term results and even children often get resentful when the only reason for doing something is, “Because I said so.”
 The days of command-and-control leadership are over!

 Unfortunately, some executives still think that leadership means barking orders, and many a frontline supervisor is fond of fear, sarcasm and ridicule as the motivational tools of choice.
-Maybe that’s the environment they saw as they came up through the ranks and they are emulating the only models they know.
-But if you want your organization to sustain peak performance, you must break that cycle.
+Maybe that’s the environment they saw as they came up through the company and so they emulate the only model they know.
+If you want your organization to sustain peak performance, you must break that cycle.